elastisys/terms/terms-of-service.md

 -   Databases: PostgreSQL versions 12, 13, or 14.
 -   Low-latency in-memory caches: Ephemeral Redis version 6
 -   Message queues: RabbitMQ version 3
+-   Time-series database: TimescaleDB Community (only open-source features are included)

 For a complete and up-to-date description of the additional services, see the public documentation at [https://elastisys.io/compliantkubernetes/user-guide/additional-services/](https://elastisys.io/compliantkubernetes/user-guide/additional-services/)